Bone scans

 After the test

-Cancer Research UK have a very useful video on this.
+Cancer Research UK has a helpful video about bone scans.

 We're here to help